Thinking of maximizing space in your bedroom or nursery room?

 A mini crib also has a special mattress, so you can’t use a regular crib’s mattress in it.

-A mini crib with wheels is also considered a portable crib.
+A mini crib with wheels can also be considered as a portable crib.
+Check out samples of mini cribs below.

 Uses of Mini Crib